 Not available for self-enrolment.
 Restricted to enrolment by students unable to attend campus due to COVID border closures.
 Students access this mode by contacting their student office through AskUWA.
 100% Online Unit.

 NO campus face-to-face attendance.
 All study and assessment requirements are online only.
 Unit includes some timetabled activities, with a requirement for students to participate online at specific times.
 In exceptional cases (noted in the Handbook) students may be required to participate in face-to-face laboratory classes when a return to UWA’s Crawley campus becomes possible in order to be awarded a final grade.

 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 SWSP5634 Social Work and Mental Health Practice

 - 6 points

-The philosophical framework governing the unit from the mental health perspective is the biopsychosocial model, which consciously attempts to incorporate all of the significant dimensions in human existence to optimally conceptualise our understanding of the human condition in general and mental health issues specifically.
+The philosophical framework governing this unit from the mental health perspective is the biopsychosocial model, which consciously attempts to incorporate all of the significant dimensions in human existence in order to optimally conceptualise our understanding of the human condition in general and mental health issues specifically.